Last updated: 16/10/20

 SMEs can then be split down into the following business sizes.

-A micro-enterprise is a small business employing nine people or fewer.
-There are currently approximately 5.4 million micro businesses across the UK, accounting for 96% of all UK businesses at the end of 2018.
-Interestingly, just under three quarters of these businesses are run from the owner’s home rather than an official business premises.
+A micro-enterprise is a small business employing ten people or fewer.
+There are currently approximately 5.6 million micro businesses across the UK, accounting for 96% of all UK businesses in 2019.
+Interestingly, many of these businesses are run from the owner’s home rather than an official business premises.

 If this is the case for your business, it’s worth speaking to your home insurance provider to make sure your property is covered for business use.
 This will likely depend on the type of business you’re running – they’ll probably be less concerned by advisory work, such as management consultancy, but may place restrictions on your cover if you are, for example, setting up a carpentry business out of the garage.

 However, even if your business is covered under your home insurance from a material perspective (for your commercial contents, buildings, public liability etc.), you may still require commercial insurance to cover the other risks involved with running your business.
 For example, if you offer support or advice to the public, you may require professional indemnity insurance in place to protect yourself against misadvise or claims of professional negligence.